mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-05-Tuesday_afternoon_more_notebook_servers.md

 **Installing SeqFu**

 First we are going to have to install SeqFu.
-Remember that you cannot do this in your base Conda environment, so take care tp ensure you are already in the `bioinfo_fun` environment or activate it if you aren't!
+Remember that you cannot do this in your base Conda environment, so take care to ensure you are already in the `bioinfo_fun` environment or activate it if you aren't!

 Now install SeqFu!
-See if you can work out how to do that for yourselves!
+See if you can work out how to do that for yourselves using Conda!

 ---